kellyghui/koskella_lab_notebook/Protocols/README.md

 4. Pop in -80

 ## Phage Amplification
+### Materials
+1. O/N culture
+2. 150 mL erlenmeyer
+3. P1000 + tips
+4. P200 + tips
+5. conical tube + tube rack
+6. 0.45 uM filter
+7. syringe
+8. 50 mL tubes (if centrifuging is needed)

+### Procedure
 1. Grow overnight culture bacteria
 2. Dilute O/N culture in fresh medium 1:100 dilution (500 uL in 50 mL)
    - you can just fill approx to 50 mL line - but use a larger glass (150 mL erlenmeyer) so its more aerated
-4. Grow to OD 0.1-0.3 +- 2h
+3. Grow to OD 0.1-0.3 +- 2h or until turbid enough
-5. Add phage in 1/500 dilution (100 uL to 50 mL)
+4. Add phage in 1/500 dilution (100 uL to 50 mL)
-7. Incubate until lysis, check every half hour till full lysis is observed
+5. Incubate until lysis, check every half hour till full lysis is observed
-8. Divide into 50 mL tubes, centrifuge 4000 rpm/15 min
+6. Divide into 50 mL tubes, centrifuge 4000 rpm/15 min (if soln is cloudy and needs separation)
+7. Place 0.45 uM filter on the syringe tip, and put it over the conical tube
-10. Filter with 0.45 uM filter (get rid of all bacteria)
+8. Push syringe down to filter with 0.45 uM filter (get rid of all bacteria)
+   - if not centrifuged, sometime dead cell particles get stuck in filter
-11. Titer with double agar to get concentration
+9. Titer with double agar to get concentration

 ## Phage Titer
 ### Materials